 FUNDING AREAS: Arts and culture, animal welfare, children and/or youth, disaster relief and/or prevention, education, environment, health, historic preservation and/or interpretation, human services

-IP TAKE: Here’s a community foundation with an informative website for grantseekers.
-Most funding comes from the community enrichment grant program, but take a look at the five special interest funds too.
+IP TAKE: This is a community foundation with an informative website for grant seekers.
+Most funding comes from the community enrichment grant program, but grant seekers should take a look at the five special interest funds too.

-PROFILE: The Outer Banks Community Foundation (OBCF) is based in Southern Shores, North Carolina, and meets needs in Dare County and the Outer Banks region.
+PROFILE: The Outer Banks Community Foundation (OBCF) is based in Southern Shores, North Carolina.
+It seeks to “help meet local needs in Dare County and across all Outer Banks communities, from Corolla to Ocracoke Island.”
 OBCF was organized as a public charity in 1982 by a local author and historian named David Stick and six other residents of the Outer Banks.

 The foundation awards three types of discretionary grants: community enrichment grants, special field of interest grants and donor-advised grants.
 It awards community enrichment grants on a competitive basis and accept online applications.
 The deadlines typically fall on the last Fridays of January, April, July and October.
 Topics of interest are arts and culture, animal welfare, children and/or youth, disaster relief and/or prevention, education, environment, health, historic preservation and/or interpretation, and other human services.
 It usually gives grants for direct costs, such as art supplies and medical equipment, but also awards program scholarship grants and nonprofit capacity building grants.

 There are five special field of interest grant programs: the David Aycock Loy Memorial Fund, Pauline Wright Endowment for Currituck County, Pauline Wright Endowment for Dare County, Aviation Education Fund, and Schiffman Fund for Animals.
 Deadlines usually fall on the last Friday of April, with awards made on the first Thursday in June.